National Dance Institute program aims to empower, motivate kids

 This month, the National Dance Institute is helping introduce 6,500 New York City public school students to dance through a free program.

-At the NDI, they believe dance can enhance the lives of children in New York City.
+At NDI, they believe dance can enhance the lives of children in New York City.

 Just ask the kids.